When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 3. Only Use the Crib for Sleeping

-By making the crib a place for sleep and only sleep, you’re setting them up for a firm understanding and a positive association with their designated area for bedtime.
-The best part?
-When you move them to a toddler bed, this behavior will carry over!
+By making the crib a place for sleep and only sleep, you create a positive association.
+When you eventually move to a bed, this respect for the sleep space will carry over.

 6 Methods if You Have a Climber